Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- When Windows 11 was first announced, Microsoft state the new OS will be able to run Android apps naturally.
+- When Windows 11 was first announced, Microsoft stated the new OS would be able to run Android apps naturally.

 - This guide will show you the easiest and simplest ways to download the beta version of the Windows 11 Android app feature.

 - The process requires confirming if your computer can run the beta and upgrading its version.

 Windows 11 has the unique ability to run Android apps on a computer alongside other Windows apps.
 The new feature was shown off when the operating system was first announced, and the ability to run mobile apps excited many people, especially gamers.

 This feature has been in the works for a long time, and we probably won’t see an official release until 2022.
 Fortunately, eager people can now try out a beta version of the Android feature.

 This beta version is known as Windows Subsystem for Android with Amazon Appstore, and as the name suggests, it allows you to install apps from the Amazon Appstore only.

 Only 50 Android apps are available, from teaching apps to games like Lords Mobile and Color by Numbers.

 If you want to try out the Android app feature, you must become a member of Windows Insider and install the latest version of the Windows 11 beta.

 You must also live within the United States because this beta is locked to the US.
 If you’re outside, unfortunately, you are out of luck and will have to wait until Microsoft officially releases this feature.